martinberger-ch/oci-monitoring/README.md

 - Username: admin
 - Password: welcome1

 The Prometheus data source and a basic dashboard are deployed during the Grafana Docker setup process.
+Example for dasboard _OCI Demo - eu-zurich-1_: